Chicken Korma Recipe

 • ½ teaspoon salt

 4. While the chicken marinates, go ahead with the recipe.
 Heat 1½ tablespoon oil or ghee in a pan.
-Add 2 to 3 cardamoms.
+Add 2 to 3 cardamom pods.
 I used a bit more here as we like the flavor.

-5. Add 1 cup sliced onions (2 medium onions).
-Saute them stirring often until golden brown & caramelized.
+5. Add 1 cup sliced yellow onions (2 medium yellow onions).
+Avoid using large red onions.
+Saute them stirring often until golden brown & caramelized, for about 10 to 12 mins.

 6. This is how the onions look – golden brown & caramelized.
+Do not burn.
 Turn off the stove.
-Add 4 almonds and 6 cashews.
+Add 10 whole cashew nuts or almonds or a mix of both.
+If you do not have a powerful blender, you may soak the nuts in half cup hot water for 30 mins, drain before using here.
 Cool this completely.

-7. Add the onions and nuts to a grinder or blender jar.
+7. Add the onions and nuts to a grinder/ blender jar.
 Pour ¼ cup yogurt or coconut milk.

 8. Blend to a smooth puree.
-If you do not have a powerful blender, then you may pour half cup water and blend. (remember to skip adding water later for the gravy)
+If you do not have a powerful blender, you may pour half cup water and blend. (remember to omit adding water later for the gravy)

 Make Chicken Korma

 9. Pour 1 to 2 tablespoon oil to the same pan and spread the oil.
-Add the following whole spices: (skip if you don’t have)
+Add the following whole spices: (omit if you don’t have) Also note that it is hard to find/remove the whole spices after making the dish, so if you are afraid that you will bite into it, simply omit them.

 • 1 bay leaf